 “When we meet these characters, they have lost everything,” she says.
 “So there’s this tremendous sense of loss in all of the individuals.
 But, to have been able to stay alive means they have a strength, a pretty tough person to get through all of this.
 When it comes to the roles I like to do, it all comes down to the material.
 I don’t care if it’s a TV show, movie of the week, whatever.
 I just wanted to be moved by it.
 I want to feel something.”

-Evolution of ‘Planet of the Apes’
+‘Planet of the Apes’

 • “Dawn of the Planet of the Apes” is the latest big-screen version of the tale of man vs. apes based on the 1963 French novel “La Planète des singes” by Pierre Boulle.